-Hey [FIRST NAME GOES HERE], You’ve probably heard of an MVP (Minimum Viable Product): the simplest version of a product with just enough features to solve a problem, get feedback, and find market validation.
+Hey Reader, You’ve probably heard of an MVP (Minimum Viable Product): the simplest version of a product with just enough features to solve a problem, get feedback, and find market validation.
 But forget an MVP.
 You need an MVB.
 A Minimum Viable Brand.
 You have a lot of experience in your industry that you’ve built up over years, but you don’t have the public credibility and reputation to back it up.
 You know that a great way to establish yourself as an authority is to teach what you know, create content, and build an audience.
 But you don't want to be a full-time creator and don’t want to get stuck constantly having to create content.
 So it feels like you either have to be anonymous and work behind-the-scenes or commit to going all in as a full-time creator.
 This is a false dichotomy.
 In the middle is the MVB: a Minimum Viable Brand.
 A Minimum Viable Brand is where you build out your online presence—not to become a full-time creator but to demonstrate your expertise.
 Why is this important?
 Well let’s think about this: When you have a brand, you can send a cold email and have a good chance of getting a response.
 Because when the recipient looks you up, they’ll find an established online presence that sets you apart from the competition.
 Having a Minimum Viable Brand increases your luck surface area and puts you head and shoulders above everyone else.
 It’s not enough to be an expert.
 You need to be seen as an expert as well.
 And fortunately, doing so doesn’t require you to become a full-time creator.
 Here are 5 keys to a Minimum Viable Brand.
 It’s pretty straightforward and consists of:

 You could do these things yourself or you could hire someone to help you set it up.
 This is actually something we were exploring hosting as an event called the “Personal Brand Foundry”.
 You’d fly in for a couple days and our team would interview you, get your story, and help you record all of the content you need for the next six months.
 We’d take photos for your headshot, help you write your bio, and spin up a website, social media accounts, and automated email course.
 The easiest way to create clips that demonstrate your expertise is to have someone interview you.
 It's not a real podcast, but instead just focused on getting perfect clips.
 This is what we’d do for you, although you could do it on your own or find a friend to sit down with you in person (Kit Studios is free for customers) and have them ask you questions like: